 The ripstop fabric that comprises the exterior of this parka is not very absorbent and repels water and wind decently well.
 The large hood helps to protect the head from wind, but is removable if you don't need or want it.
 The down used in the most current version of this jacket is Q Shield down, or hydrophobic.
 It is treated to be more water resistant than regular down, meaning it retains its loft for slightly longer when wet.
 This could expand the range of use for this winter jacket.

 The Downtown Coat is geared for casual use, so more energy has been spent on the style than the function of this parka.
 It succeeds in being stylish.
 It has an interior pull-cord to tighten the fit around the waist and give it a slightly more tailored look.
-It also has a large insulated hood with a removable faux fur lining.
+It also has a large insulated hood.
 Women are likely to either love or hate this look, but since it can be taken off, it can accommodate both taste preferences.
 The entire hood detaches if you find you don't need a hood at all.
 The cut and fit is much baggier and puffier than the more streamlined look and feel of The North Face Metropolis Parka - Women's, but overall is relatively flattering.
 For animal lovers who like the style of fur trim, the Downtown Coat is a better option than the Canada Goose Kensington, since it uses faux fur instead of the real coyote fur found on the Kensington.

 The inside of this parka is lined with thick, luxurious, high pile fleece.
 This adds extra warmth and makes for an especially cozy casual jacket.
 The large hood feels great to snuggle into and the interior of the hand pockets are lined with soft fleece as well.
 You will not be lacking for snuggly comfort in this piece.